 The speaker is a child who is passing time at the window.
 It is not entirely clear what this child is waiting for until the final lines when the sun appears.
-They likely began their observation of the raindrops while looking out at the storm, hoping to see it clear.
+They likely began their observation of the raindrops while looking out at the storm, hoping to see it clearly.
 Their attention was drawn to the race of “John” and “James” as an alternative for the games they could be playing outside.

 As is the case with most poetry for children, one does not have to be a child to enjoy this work.
 One of the poem’s most attractive features is the way it allows any reader to imagine a time when they too found pleasure in the simplest of natural events.
 Taking pleasure in common, usually overlooked events, is one of the main themes of this piece.
 The text also speaks to patience and imagination.

 One of the most important techniques used by Milne is that of repetition.
-It becomes especially prevalent in the second half of the poem when the speaker is narrating the rising action.
+It becomes especially prevalent in the second half of Waiting at the Window when the speaker is narrating the rising action.
 The two raindrops are headed toward the end of their race and the speaker does not have time for details.
 The lines come one after another without a pause.
 A reader can look to lines 15-20 for the best examples of this.
-Due to the rapid nature of these lines Milne is able to add pressure to a situation that has nothing riding on it.
-You can read the full poem here.
+Due to the rapid nature of these lines, Milne is able to add pressure to a situation that has nothing riding on it.

 Analysis of Waiting at the Window